Biden Pitches 41 Percent Spending Increase for Education Next Year on Top of COVID-19 Aid

 - $15.5 billion in Individuals with Disabilities Education Act grants to states, a $2.6 billion increase.

-- $1 billion for schools to use to hire more counselors, nurses, and mental health professionals.
+- $1 billion for K-12 schools to use to hire more counselors, nurses, and mental health professionals.

 - $11.9 billion for Head Start early-education program at the Department of Health and Human Services, a $1.2 billion bump.